-Less than 150 beds - a Deputy Director of Nursing 150 beds and over - a Deputy Director of Nursing, Assistant Directors of Nursing.
+Less than 150 beds -

+150 beds and over

+a Deputy Director of Nursing, Assistant Directors of

+Nursing.

-(ii) Appointments under subclause (i) of this clause shall be made within two calendar months of the date this Agreement becomes operative and thereafter within two calendar months of the occurrence of a vacancy.
-In default of appointment within the said period of two calendar months, the registered nurse employed as such or in a higher classification who has customarily relieved in the vacant position, or if no one has so customarily relieved, the registered nurse employed in the same or the next senior classification below the vacant position with the longest service in such classification at the public hospital, shall be deemed to be appointed until such time as another appointment is made by the employer.
+- (ii) Appointments under subclause (i) of this clause shall be made within two calendar months of the date this Agreement becomes operative and thereafter within two calendar months of the occurrence of a vacancy.
+In default of appointment within the said period of two calendar months, the registered nurse employed as such or in a higher classification who has customarily relieved in the vacant position, or if no one has so customarily relieved, the registered nurse employed in the same or the next senior classification below the vacant position with the longest service in such classification at the public hospital, shall be deemed to be appointed until such time as another appointment is made by the employer. - (iii) This clause shall not apply to a hospital using members, novices or aspirants of religious orders where a member of an order carries out the duties under this clause of an Assistant Director of Nursing or Deputy Director of Nursing.